waqar-ahmed/l2p/README.md

 # l2p

-(Make sure you already have composer installed)
+-(Make sure you already have composer installed)
+-(And Don't commit your client id)

 First, Add your client id in :